NIP-59: Gift Wrap

 A gift-wrapped event has three layers:

-- Rumor - The original unsigned event content
+- Rumor - The original event without a signature.
+Cannot be published to relays directly.

-- Seal (kind 13) - The rumor encrypted to the recipient, signed by the real sender
+- Seal (kind 13) - The rumor encrypted to the recipient, signed by the real sender.
+This proves authorship.

-- Gift Wrap (kind 1059) - The seal encrypted to the recipient, signed by a random disposable key
+- Gift Wrap (kind 1059) - The seal encrypted to the recipient, signed by a random one-time key.

 Use Cases